How much money do you spend at Starbucks?

 So a few years back, the company introduced Starbucks Rewards.

-It’s essentially like any other loyalty program (like Gas Station Rewards programs) – You join for free and every time you purchase something you earn a number of points/cashback.
+It’s essentially like any other loyalty program – you join for free and every time you purchase something you earn a number of points/cashback.

 Here, instead of earning points, you earn Stars (same thing as points, really!).
 Once you have enough Stars, you can redeem your earnings for gift cards or store credit.